silmish/compare-pathfinders-tiralabra/documents/testdocument.md

 # Testing document

+## Unit test

+Unit tests have been made really fast in the end of the project and do not cover much of the code.

+Imagehandler and GUI has been excluded from the tests.

 ## Performance tests

 For performance testing various maps from [Moving AI](https://movingai.com/benchmarks).
 Maps that were used were from Baldurs Gate 2, scaled 512x512 map size.